We ask you, humbly, to help us.

 partly caused by the decline of attendance at Sunday schools, and churches.
 It probably

 the general increase in secularism within society.
-Many Atheists who feel a need for
+Many U.S. Atheists who feel a need for

 spiritual discussion, fellowship in a religious community, and ritual join a congregation of the Unitarian-Universalist

-Madalyn Murray (later O'Hair), wrote an eloquent document used in the court case Murray v.
+Madalyn Murray (later O'Hair), wrote an eloquent document for the court case Murray v.
 Curlett, 1961-APR-27.
-It reads, in part:
+This was the lawsuit in which the U.S. Supreme Court ruled that school-sponsored Bible reading in public schools was unconstitutional.
+Her note reads, in part:

 through prayer but that he must find in himself the inner conviction and strength to meet life, to grapple with it, to subdue, and enjoy it.
 An